Johnston, Bennet join Students Demand Action on capitol steps to protest gun violence

 "It's a Saturday and we're standing on the steps of the capitol pleading that the people that are supposed to protect us actually do," she said.
 "We don't want to be here.
 We have been here enough.
 We shouldn't have to be here again."

-On the capitol steps, alongside the students telling stories about losing classmates to gun violence and hiding under desks during lockdowns, Denver Mayoral Candidate Mike Johnston and U.S. Senator Michael Bennet spoke on gun control.
+Alongside the students who told stories about losing classmates to gun violence and hiding under desks during lockdowns, Denver mayoral candidate Mike Johnston and U.S. Sen. Michael Bennet also spoke on gun control.

-Johnston stood among the students on the steps and commended them for their actions in rallying and pushing for stricter gun laws.

 The four bills increase the age for purchase, provide waiting periods, expand the kinds of people who can seek red flag petitions and allow gun violence victims to sue firearm manufacturers and dealers.